wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-rest-api.md

     scopes: []
   ```

-### Generate an access token to deploy API.
+### Generate an access token to deploy API

 To invoke the system APIs such as for deploying, we need a valid access token issued by an identity provider (IdP).
-Follow the ["Generate Access Token"](../../develop-and-deploy-api/security/generate-access-token.md) documentation to generate an access token.
+Follow the <a href="../../../develop-and-deploy-api/security/generate-access-token" target="_blank">Generate Access Token</a> documentation to generate an access token.

 ### Deploy the API with resource level rate limit policy.